Azzedine Alaïa: Death

 British Vogue editor, Edward Enninful, stated that "Azzedine Alaïa was a true visionary, and a remarkable man.
 He will be deeply missed by all of those who knew and loved him, as well as by the women around the world who wore his clothes."
 He was considered a father figure to Naomi Campbell since she was 16 years old.
+She was among the crowd who attended Alaïa's funeral.